Not sure how to find the best CAD software? We explore the various CAD packages available in our latest article.

 If you’re new to CAD applications, you’ll likely be looking for a free and easy CAD software with a fast learning curve.
 Here are our top two suggestions for CAD software for beginners:

-OnShape has a great user interface with quick search capabilities for easily finding the tools you need.
-It has a wide range of import and export options and is perfect for quickly converting between file formats.
+OnShape has an excellent user interface with quick search capabilities for quickly finding the tools you need.
+It has a wide range of import and export options and is perfect for quickly converting file formats.

 What is the easiest CNC software to use?